opensearch-project/documentation-website/_search-plugins/search-relevance/rerank-by-field-cross-encoder.md

 - The `output_map` specifies how the output of the model is mapped to fields in the response:
     - The `rank_score` field in the response will store the model's relevance score which will be used to perform reranking.

-When using the `by_field` rerank type, the `rank_score` field will contain  duplicate information, the request specifies to remove it from search results by asserting `remove_target_field` as true.
-The original score before the reranking is specified to be included in the response for debugging purposes via `keep_previous_score`.
-You can also compare it to the reranked score to see the improvement in search relevancy.
+When using the `by_field` rerank type, the `rank_score` field will contain the same score as the `_score` field.
+To remove the `rank_score` field from the search results, set `remove_target_field` to `true`.
+The original BM25 score, before reranking, is included for debugging purposes by setting `keep_previous_score` to `true`.
+This allows you to compare the original score with the reranked score to evaluate improvements in search relevance.

 To create the search pipeline, send the following request: